25 June 2022

 The above description is an instance of finding the shortest path in a graph.
 In it, we represent each city by a graph node and direct routes between two cities as a weighted edge where the weight is the distance.
 Going from home to Cuzco amounts to finding the path between those two nodes with the smallest total distance.

-Finding the shortest path from s to node z is the same as setting the initial state to s and making z a terminal state of our dynamics.
+Finding the shortest path from s to z is the same as setting the initial state to s and making z a terminal state of our dynamics.

 Our approach will involve the famous Bellman principle of optimality, which is the cornerstone of dynamic programming.
 Taking Richard E Bellman3’s own words, it reads as: